Tree of life (Kabbalah): History

 Paolo Riccio's son, Jerome/Hieronymus, actively exchanged letters and shared his father's work with Reuchlin before publication.
 Thus, in the year 1516, Reuchlin's diagram came to appear on the cover of the Paolo Riccio's Latin translation of Joseph ben Abraham Gikatilla's Gates of Light.
 The diagram only had 17 paths and, at the time, the concepts of 10 spheres and 22 letters were still distinct in the literature.
 In 1573, a version sketched by Franciscus Zillettus appeared in Cesare Evoli, De divinis attributis.

 This version introduced several innovations that would reappear in later versions: all the spheres were of the same size, the lines became wide paths, the spheres were aligned into 3 distinct columns, Malkuth was connected to three spheres, and astrological symbols for the known celestial bodies were used in conjunction with the Hebrew names to label the spheres.
 However, it also had only 17 paths, albeit distributed differently.
 Reuchlin's version was reprinted in Johann Pistorius' compilation of 1587.
 Finally, several versions from unknown artists introducing 21 and 22 paths appeared in the posthumous print editions of Moses Cordovero's Pardes Rimonim between 1592 and 1609.
 However, the diagrams with 22 paths lacked consistency with each other and none of them had the 22 letters.
+Cordovero also provided a verbal description of the paths in Pardes Rimonim, Gate 7, Chapter 1 and in Ohr Ne'erav, part 6, chapter 2.
+The descriptions are, However, in conflict describing different path arrangements.
+Pardes Rimonim describes 24 paths, though two from Hod and Netzach to Malkuth are not counted.
+Ohr Ne'erav describes 22 paths.
 Between 1652 and 1654, Athanasius Kircher published his version of the tree in Oedipus Aegyptiacus.
 According to 20th-century occult writer Aleister Crowley, Kircher designed his diagram in a syncretic attempt to reconcile several distinct ideas.
 This heavily annotated version, self-termed Sefirotic System, introduced more innovations: abstract concepts, divine names, the 22 Hebrew letters for each path, and new astrological symbols.

 Between 1677 and 1684, Christian Knorr von Rosenroth published Kabbala denudata.
 The first volume concluded with an apparatus featuring five ilanot, or kabbalistic trees, representing various aspects of Lurianic cosmology.
 Four of these were based on ilanot that had been designed by Jewish kabbalists over the preceding half century; one (his figures 8–12) was designed by Knorr based on his reading of select passages of Naftali Hertz ben Yaakov Elchanan's 1648 Emek ha-melekh.

 Consequently, according to contemporary students of Western esotericism (rather than to scholars of Jewish Kabbalah), two versions are now widely circulated: one where Malkuth has 1 path, owing to Reuchlin's original; and another where Malkuth has three paths, owing to several later versions; both having 22 paths in total, corresponding each to a Hebrew letter, owing to Kircher's syncretism.
 With the resurgence of occultism in the 19th century, many new versions appeared, but without major innovations.